-In the event an application server downloads a source code and executes it without validating the code for its integrity and origin, hackers can deceive the application to download malicious code from untrusted sites.
-Such attacks can also lead to the execution of malicious commands, resulting in stealing sensitive information or compromising backend servers.
+Suppose an application server downloads a source code and executes it without validating the code for its integrity and origin.
+In that case, hackers can deceive the application into downloading malicious code from untrusted sites.
+Such attacks can also execute malicious commands, steal sensitive information, or compromise backend servers.

 Improperly Controlled Modification of Dynamically-Determined Object Attributes